bluebanquise/bluebanquise/resources/documentation/monitoring/prometheus.rst

 Boolean operators
 ^^^^^^^^^^^^^^^^^

-You can also combine different metrics, using boolean operators.
-There are several operators in Prometheus.
-Some of them are the following:
+You can combine different metrics, using boolean operators.
+There are several operators in Prometheus, including:

 * == (equal)
 * != (not-equal)